Extreme Weather and Bible End Time Prophecy

 - The world warmed by about 0.8 degree C

 - Sea level rose about 9 inches (2 or 3mm/year)

 - Water tables fell significantly (China: 1.5m/year, India: 1-3m/year)

-- Global warming correlates well with solar irradiance change
+- Global Sea Surface Temperature correlates well with solar irradiance change (sun spot number)

 - Cloud cover is one of the key factors determining whether we have global warming or global cooling

 - An active sun (as in the last part of the 20th century) means less low clouds and higher temperatures